artlu99/alchemy-r2w3-week-10/README.md

 1. ✅ show NFTs owned by this profile/address pair 🗸
 2. ✅ show each profile's Following profiles 🗸
       1. ✅ replace "recommendedProfiles" with "members of R2W3 community" based on Follows 🗸
-3. show comments on posts 🗸
+3. ✅ show comments on posts 🗸
 4. read from json for global config variables (e.g., initial Follow address, page limits)
 5. dark mode
 6. navbar / breadcrumbs at top/bottom of page (e.g., quick links to Lenster)
-7. recursive-with-limits instead of tree-based refactoring, so that comments-on-comments appears correctly
 8. Lit Protocol SDK to token-gate access for MintKudos token holders
 9. paging of API call results
    1. show other (arbitrary) profile attributes set by dApps, such as the list of attributes